NEARgovernance/votron/README.md

 npm run dev
 ```

-To run the frontend with your Phala deployment change the `API_URL` to Phala URL in your [config.js](./frontend/src/config.js) file.
+To run the frontend with your Phala deployment, change the `API_URL` to Phala URL in your [config.js](./frontend/src/config.js) file.